No products in the cart.

-by Mark C. Robinson, founder/president of Walkin’ Pets and inventor of Walkin’ Wheels dog wheelchair
+by Mark C. Robinson, Founder & CEO of Walkin’ Pets and inventor of the Walkin’ Wheels dog wheelchair

 Wound healing is not an isolated process – it is intricately connected to your pet’s overall health.
 A thorough general health check up is key to good management of this condition.
 Nutrition and mental health are key components to healing that should not be overlooked.
 A high-protein, high-carbohydrate diet with vitamin supplements is advocated to provide adequate nutrition.